Two-Level Type Theory and Applications

-By the induction hypothesis, $L$ is essentially fibrant.
-This implies that \eqref{eq:limit-3} is essentially fibrant, as it is the domain of a fibration whose codomain is essentially fibrant. \end{proof}

-Note that, in the special case that the category $\C$ in Theorem~\ref{thm:fibrant-limits} is discrete, we recover the statement of Lemma~\ref{lem:finite-cofibrant}.

-In Shulman's work~\cite{shulman:inverse-diagrams}, the notion of a ``pretype'' does not exist, and every ``type'' is fibrant.
-This means that every diagram is valued in fibrant types (i.e.\ the corresponding condition of Theorem~\ref{thm:fibrant-limits} is trivial).
-It also means that matching objects do not necessarily exist, and the definition of a Reedy fibration has to include the condition that all matching objects occurring in the definition are available.
+In Shulman's work~\cite{shulman:inverse-diagrams}, the notion of an outer type does not exist, and every type that occurs is inner.
+This means that every diagram is valued in inner types, and consequently, matching objects do not necessarily exist, so the definition of a Reedy fibration has to include the condition that all the matching objects involved are available.

-If we wanted to precisely copy Shulman's definition of a Reedy fibration, we would have to add two conditions to Definition~\ref{def:reedy-fibrations}: first, that all occurring diagrams are valued in fibrant types; and second, that all occurring matching objects are essentially fibrant.
-Instead, we have given a more general and weaker definition.
+If we wanted to precisely reproduce Shulman's definition of a Reedy fibration, we would have to modify \cref{def:reedy-fibrations}: first, that all occurring diagrams are valued in fibrant types; and second, that all occurring matching objects, obtained by coercing to outer types then taking a limit, happen to be fibrant.

-Even if diagrams of fibrant types ($\C \to \UU$) are what we are ultimately interested in, the ability to talk about more general diagrams ($\C \to \strict \UU$) is quite useful, as we will see later.

-It also allows us to formulate some results in a more general way.
-Note that, in Theorem~\ref{thm:fibrant-limits}, we have \emph{not} required that $\C$ be finite (the sets of morphisms are unrestricted), and we have \emph{not} required the matching objects to be essentially fibrant, and it turned out that neither of these assumptions were necessary.

-However, note the following simple consequence of Theorem~\ref{thm:fibrant-limits}: \begin{lemma} If $\C$ is an inverse category such that for each $n : \obj \C$, the category $(n \sslash \C$) has a finite type of objects, and $X : \C \to \strict \UU$ is Reedy fibrant, then $X$ is valued in essentially fibrant pretypes and all matching objects are essentially fibrant. \end{lemma} \begin{proof} We show by induction on the rank $\varphi(n)$ of an object $n : \obj \C$ that both $X_n$ and $M^X_n$ are essentially fibrant.
-Assume $X$ restricted to $\C^{< \varphi(n)}$ is valued in essentially fibrant pretypes.